 geo.enabled [Boolean] - The Geolocation feature in Firefox is enabled by default and only functions if you give explicit permission to a website to use it on a case by case basis.
 However if you wish to permanently disable Geolocation in Firefox, set this option to False.

-gfx.direct2d.disabled [Boolean] - Firefox 4.0 introduced hardware acceleration features which utilize the GPU to improve performance in certain scenarios.
-Under Windows Vista and 7, this hardware acceleration uses both Direct2D and Direct3D, whereas under XP only Direct3D is available.
-If hardware acceleration is enabled, then you can set this preference to True to only disable Direct2D acceleration without disabling Direct3D acceleration.
-This will rectify the blurry/alternate text rendering method in Firefox in return for a drop in performance.
+gfx.direct2d.disabled [Boolean] - Firefox hardware acceleration uses the GPU to improve performance in certain scenarios.
+Under Windows Vista, 7 and 8, this hardware acceleration uses both Direct2D and Direct3D, whereas under XP only Direct3D is available.
+If hardware acceleration is enabled in the main Firefox options, you can set this preference to True to only disable Direct2D acceleration without disabling Direct3D acceleration.
+This will disable the alternate text rendering method in Firefox in return for a drop in performance compared to full hardware acceleration.
 See the 'Use hardware acceleration when available' setting of the Firefox Settings section for full details.
-New to Firefox 4.0

-images.dither [String] - Determines whether Firefox dithers colors (creates more realistic gradations) or not.
-The default is Auto, which means Firefox decides if the image requires dithering or not; if set to True, Firefox will dither all images; if set to False, it will not applying dithering to any image.
+images.dither [String] - Determines whether Firefox dithers colors, creating more realistic color gradations, or not.
+The default is Auto, which means Firefox decides if the image requires dithering; if set to True, Firefox will dither all images; if set to False, it will not applying dithering to any image.
 The default is recommended, however if you want to see all images in their original unaltered form, set to False.

-layout.spellcheckDefault [Integer] - This setting controls whether the built-in spell checker is disabled (0); enabled and checking multi-line text boxes (1 - the default); or enabled and checking all text boxes (2) which includes single-line text boxes.
+layout.spellcheckDefault [Integer] - This setting controls whether the built-in spell checker is disabled (0); enabled and checking multi-line text boxes (1); or enabled and checking all text boxes (2) which includes single-line text boxes.

 layout.word_select.eat_space_to_next_word [Boolean] - This setting determines the selection behavior when you double-click on a word on a web page.
 By default (True), Firefox selects the word and the white space on the right of that word.
 If set to False, Firefox will only select the word itself with no extra spaces.